11 Ways to Create Shade for Your Deck or Patio

 In need of a table for your patio?
 Take a weekend and build one that will accommodate an umbrella for added shade.

 Don’t want an umbrella plopped down in the middle of your table or entertaining area?
 Consider a cantilever/offset umbrella.
 Its base sits to the side, out of the way, while an arm extends out and suspends the umbrella where you want shade.
 The cantilever umbrella (weights typically sold separately) tends to provide more shade than a patio table umbrella.
-Prices start at around $50.

 These airy-looking providers of shade, also called sun sails, are large pieces of fabric that seem like they might take flight at any moment.
 They can be installed temporarily or permanently, depending on the durability of the construction and the fabric, and the manner of installation.
 Typically the corners are attached to trees by rope, or slipped onto hooks on your house and posts.
 They can be an economical option, especially if you’re looking for a temporary solution.
-Prices start as low as $10.

 They’re not a short-term solution, but down the road a mature tree can provide lots of cooling shade for a patio and deck.
 And who doesn’t love to sit beneath a tree?
 But choose carefully.
 Avoid trees that may drop fruit or messy seeds on your patio.
 And plant with care, giving the tree a proper start and adequate room to grow to maturity.